Noah2610/deathfloor/docs/DESIGN.md

   (single shot, not spammable, 3 low damage projectiles (the outer two being slightly angled))
 - Strong shotgun
   (same as shotgun, but: applies knockback to player, so player can use it as means to move around)
+- Grenade launcher
+  shoots projectile that explodes when it hits wall. is gravity affected. can be charged up to manipulate how fast the projectile gets shot. -> explosive jumping. explosives deal aoe damage in small radius or rectangle and knockback player in larger radius or rectangle around the explosion. can be used either as environmental hazard or movement mechanic.